Arjun-G-Ravi/skmini/README.md

 ### TO-DO
 - [ ] Write more asserts in tests to ensure models work well
 - [ ] Use decorator or something to initialize model and stuff in test functions
+- [ ] The download path mightnot be valid for non-linux (this could be aldready solved)
+- [ ] Add certificate verification when downloading datasets